Marje3PSUT/psutarchive/CONTRIBUTING.md

 ### V. Do not hardcode strings in the code

 To maintain localization for strings, never hardcode strings in the code.
-But instead, write each new _translatable_ string inside [`i18n.config.ts`](https://github.com/Marje3PSUT/psutarchive/blob/dev/i18n.config.ts) with the English and Arabic translations.
-Then call the string in the code using `$t('string_key')` where `string_key` is the property key you chose for the string (the key should be the same for both languages).
+But instead, write each new _translatable_ string inside [`/lang`](https://github.com/Marje3PSUT/psutarchive/tree/dev/lang) with the English and Arabic translations.
+Then call the string in the code using `$t('string_key')` where `string_key` is the property key you chose for the string (the key must be the same for both languages).

 For more information, check out [i18n documentation](https://v8.i18n.nuxtjs.org/getting-started/basic-usage).